List of Lucchese crime family mobsters: Joseph Cosentino

+Joseph "Joey Blue Eyes" Cosentino (surname alternatively spelled Consentino) is an associate to Bronx faction.
+During the 1950s, Cosentino and his friend John "Johnnie Boy" Petrucelli lived in Cosentino's mother house in the Bronx.
+Cosentino and Petrucelli became hitmen for the Lucchese family operating from Pelham Parkway in the Bronx.

+In the early 1980s, Cosentino worked closely with Carmine Avellino running gambling operations in Queens and Long Island.
+The FBI recorded multiple conversation during April 1983, between Salvatore Avellino Jr., who was the driver for boss Anthony Corallo, underboss Salvatore Santoro, Carmine Avellino, Joseph Cosentino and Richard DeLuca, who was the driver for Santoro.
+During the reordered conversation the FBI would hear the men discussing gambling operations controlled by Carmine Avellino and Consentino.

+On September 13, 1989, Cosentino and Anthony Magana murdered John "Johnnie Boy" Petrucelli on his front lawn in White Plains, New York, for harboring Gus Farace.
+On May 31, 1991, Cosentino and Anthony Magana each received a twenty-five-year sentence for the murder of Petrucelli.
+In 1996, Cosentino and Anthony Magana appealed the May 31, 1991, sentenced and the petition was denied on May 10, 1996.

+During the 1990s, Cosentino's two sons Joseph "JoJo" and Adam worked for a Lucchese bookmaker.
+His two sons became involved in a war with deceased John Petrucelli two sons John Jr. and Joseph who were members of the Lucchese family's farm team the Tanglewood Boys.
+The sons of Cosentino tried making peace at a bar in Pelham Parkway with John Petrucelli Jr. but were assaulted by Freddie Santorelli and Darin Mazzarelli.

 Ralph M. Perna Jr.

 Ralph M. Perna Jr. (born March 8, 1972) is an associate and son of Ralph V. Perna.
 His brothers Joseph and John are members of the New Jersey faction.
 On December 18, 2007, Perna along with his father Ralph V., his brothers Joseph and John, and other members and associates of the New Jersey faction were arrested on gambling, money laundering and racketeering charges.
 On May 14, 2010, Perna was indicted along with thirty three other members and associates of the New Jersey faction on the 2007 charges of gambling, money laundering and racketeering.
 In January 2016, his father Ralph V. received an eight-year state prison sentence for pleading guilty to running a multibillion-dollar gambling enterprise, and his brothers Joseph and John each received 10-year sentences, while he had charges still pending against him.